 The Black, Indigenous, and People of Color (BIPOC) Pre-program Fund was established to help with program application fees, pre-program initiatives such as travel for interviews, or requests to fund conservation-related opportunities (internship travel or workshop registration fees), plus develop future pre-program experiences.

 In honor of Dan Kushel's 34 years of teaching in our department as a SUNY Distinguished Teaching Professor of Examination & Documentation, this fellowship is used to support one or more graduate students in the Patricia and Richard Garman Art Conservation Department, particularly to students with a specific interest in the area of technical examination and documentation.

-A general fund where the department can decide where the funding is most needed whether it be for student fellowships, specialized student or professional faculty travel, or pressing equipment needs.
+A general fund where the department can decide where the funding is most needed whether it be for student fellowships, specialized student travel, tuition, or pressing equipment needs.